pleshevskiy/wd2/README.md

 ## Nix Flake

-This repo is also packaged via Nix flakes, the language server binary package is available through the default flake output `github:pleshevskiy/wd2` with the path `bin/wd2`.
+This repo is also packaged via Nix flakes, the package is available through the default flake output `github:pleshevskiy/wd2` with the path `bin/wd2`.

 You can enable flakes support in your nix configuration, and then run nix profile install `github:pleshevskiy/wd2` to get `wd2` installed.
 You can also